UPMC Institute for Health

 Our structured programme consists of twelve classes over a six-week period.
 At the start of the programme, each patient is evaluated for specific risk factors known to contribute to falls and decreased mobility.
 For admission to the programme, you'll need a referral from a doctor or physiotherapist, based on increased risk due to:

 - Medication changes

 Admittance may also be on the basis of balance screening.

 The UPMC Exwell Medical Exercise Programme provides patients with long term illnesses community-based, supervised exercise classes.
 Participants in the programme may improve their cardiovascular endurance, balance, and strength.

 This is a 12-week medical exercise programme focused on patients with chronic illness.
-We offer programmes through The Watershed, Kilkenny, the WIT Arena, Waterford, Clonard Community Centre, Wexford, and at Heartwise, Ard Gaoithe Business Park, Clonmel.
+We offer programmes through The Watershed, Kilkenny, the SETU Arena (formerly WIT Arena), Waterford, Clonard Community Centre, Wexford, and at Heartwise, Ard Gaoithe Business Park, Clonmel.

 Cardiology Rehabilitation Programme

 Cardiac rehabilitation is a crucial part of a patient's treatment plan and may greatly benefit their future health.
 Exercise rehabilitation often improves a patient's quality of life and may decrease risk factors related to their cardiac event.
 Our Phase Four Cardiac Rehabilitation Programme is for patients who have completed Phase Three Cardiac Rehabilitation, or who are medically cleared by their consultant cardiologist to participate in the programme.

 As part of this programme, patients will attend exercise classes twice a week for up to 12 weeks.
 The 12-week programme occurs in two, six week blocks.
-Our programme takes place at UPMC Institute for Health at WIT Arena, Carriganore, Waterford, with classes taking place on Wednesdays and Fridays.
+Our programme takes place at UPMC Institute for Health at SETU Arena (formerly WIT Arena), Carriganore, Waterford, with classes taking place on Wednesdays and Fridays.